ipfs/specs/protocol/network/8-implementations.md

 8 Implementations
 =================

-These are the list of known libp2p, or in another words, the components that respect the interfaces and expectations defined in the Interfaces chapter, that can be composed to make a working libp2p.
+This is a list of known libp2p module implementations.
+They are components that respect the interfaces and expectations defined in the "Interfaces" chapter, and can be composed to make a working libp2p library.

 ## 8.1 libp2p